 - 1 tablespoon safflower or corn oil

-Heat oil in a saucepan set over medium high heat.
+- Heat oil in a saucepan set over medium-high heat.
 Once hot, pour in the sauce, careful because it will jump a bit, and simmer for about 12 to 15 minutes, or until the sauce thickens and seasons.
 Taste for seasoning and add more salt if needed.
-Once cooled down, the sauce may be refrigerated for a couple weeks.
+Once cooled down, the sauce may be refrigerated for a couple of weeks.

-Need more culinary flavour?
+Hungry for more recipes?
 Check out Pati’s Mexican Table!